Enjoy the beach, cafés and some of the quirky seaside architecture that gives Sumner its character.

-If you want to explore Cave Rock (at low tide) wander across Sumner beach to the seawards side of Cave Rock.
+If you want to explore Cave Rock (at low tide) wander across Sumner Beach to the seaward side of Cave Rock.
 It is an easy scramble through this short tidal cave and you emerge out on the other beach near the foot of a walking ramp onto the promenade.
-Cave Rock itself is an easy climb and a plaque on the tower remembers Captain of the Sumner Lifeboat, Joseph Day, who saved many lives between 1867 and 1880.
+Cave Rock itself is an easy climb and a plaque on the tower remembers the Captain of the Sumner Lifeboat, Joseph Day, who saved many lives between 1867 and 1880.

 It is easy walking around to Scarborough Park, which sits under the cliffs.
 There are toilets here, as well as a children's playground and paddling pool and plenty of shading trees.
 No dogs are allowed in the park.

 For variation on the return walk try Nayland Street or the less busy Wiggins Street.
 There are still many interesting and homely houses that reveal Sumner's origins as a quiet seaside escape.
 Past the Sumner shops, if you cross Wakefield Avenue, it is well worthwhile to walk down the last part of Nayland Street with its idiosyncratic houses, stone walls and cliffs.
 Cross Main Street at the pedestrian island back to the car park.

 Find out about swimming at Sumner and Scarborough.